 One of the toughest times in the career of a musician is when they are hired to be a part of a large ensemble.
 There is, of course, the expectation that they can play their part with expert precision.
 For most professionals, this is not a problem.
 By the time they reach the level of a professional musician, they have spent thousands of hours practicing.

 What is tougher is for that musician to acclimate themselves to the culture.
 What values does the symphony follow?
 What are the expectations?
-They can be as simple as arriving 15 minutes early, and be warmed up and ready well before the conductor ever takes the podium to begin a rehearsal.
+They can be as simple as arriving 15 minutes early and being warmed up, and ready well before the conductor ever takes the podium to begin a rehearsal.

 According to Patrick Lencioni, there are four different kinds of values within an organization, which I will discuss below.
 The value types are: